Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 on how to establish and use **Dev Tunnels**.

 ### API Setup
-The `API` must to run through a [Dev Tunnel](https://learn.microsoft.com/da-dk/aspnet/core/test/dev-tunnels?view=aspnetcore-7.0) as the `MAUI` Android application requires prober certification for it to be able to connect.
+The `API` must run through a [Dev Tunnel](https://learn.microsoft.com/da-dk/aspnet/core/test/dev-tunnels?view=aspnetcore-7.0) as the `MAUI` Android application requires prober certification for it to be able to connect.
 This is a limitation from Android (_See [Connect to local web services](https://learn.microsoft.com/en-us/dotnet/maui/data-cloud/local-web-services) for more information_).

 #### User Secrets